Delta Rectified Flow Sampling for Text-to-Image Editing: Theoretical analysis of DRFS

-In this section, we demonstrate that the DVRF framework provides a cohesive theoretical perspective, generalizing DDS~\cite{Hertz_2023_ICCV} and an inversion-free editing approach FlowEdit~\cite{kulikov2024floweditinversionfreetextbasedediting}.
-Furthermore, we analyze the editing trajectories of DVRF and reveal that the shift coefficient $c_t$ leads to straighter and more consistent sampling paths.
+In this section, we show that the DRFS framework provides a unified theoretical perspective that encompasses both DDS~\cite{Hertz_2023_ICCV} and the inversion-free editing method FlowEdit~\cite{kulikov2024floweditinversionfreetextbasedediting}.
+We further analyze DRFS editing trajectories and show that the shift coefficient $c_t$ jointly controls path straightness, update magnitude, and error propagation along the trajectory (see Appendix~\ref{app:shift} for details).